Debugging Perl DBI

 }

-Although this works as expected, it is difficult to debug since the warning or die occurs on a different line to the one that actually failed, so the location of the problem is down to the text in the die.
+Although this works as expected, it's difficult to debug since the warn and the die occurs on a different line to the one that actually failed, so the location of the problem is specified with the die text.

-Most (if not all) SQL92 databases support adding comments to the SQL you execute.
-This can be an invaluable debugging aid, especially with DBIx::Log4perl, which shows the SQL you were executing when an error occurred.
+Most (if not all) SQL-92 databases support SQL comments.
+This can be an invaluable debugging aid, especially with DBIx::Log4perl, which shows the SQL you were executing when the error occurred.

 insert into username (col1) values(?) -- insert_user, create user

-If this fails, your debugging log will automatically help identify where this happened or what you were doing.
+If this fails, your debugging log will automatically help identify where the failure happened or what you were doing when the failure happened.

-What you get in DBI out of the box to help you
+What you get in DBI to help you

-DBI supports a tracing mechanism that allows you to trace DBI method calls and further internals depending on the trace level you set.
-Typically, you set the TraceLevel integer attribute on a handle to the value you require, with higher values logging greater detail.
-You can also set the DBI_TRACE environment handle before you run your Perl program to set the DBI trace level and optionally the name of a file to write the trace information to:
+DBI allows you to trace DBI method calls and further internals depending on the trace level you set.
+Typically, you set the TraceLevel integer attribute on a handle.
+The higher the TraceLevel value. the greater the logging detail.
+You can also set the DBI_TRACE environment handle before you run your Perl program to set the DBI trace level and optionally the name of a file to write the trace information to.
+For example, setting:

 DBI_TRACE=1=dbitrace.log